cambridge-cares/TheWorldAvatar/Agents/FeatureInfoAgent/README.md

 # Feature Info Agent

-This Feature Info Agent (FIA) acts as a single access point for [DTVF Visualisations](https://github.com/cambridge-cares/TheWorldAvatar/wiki/Digital-Twin-Visualisations) to query for both meta and timeseries data of an individual feature (i.e. a single geographical location) before display within the visualisation's side panel.
+This Feature Info Agent (FIA) acts as a single access point for [DTVF Visualisations](https://github.com/cambridge-cares/TheWorldAvatar/wiki/Digital-Twin-Visualisations) to query for both meta and time series data of an individual feature (i.e. a single geographical location) before display within the side panel of the visualisation.

 ## Overview